Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

 We observe the \emph{choice of the model class} has by far the greatest impact on robustness.
-In the \texttt{Best Config} design (left), the coefficients of the model class (including XGB and NN) are statistically significant in all settings.
-Furthermore, the model class effects have the largest positive coefficients when compared to the coefficients of the ambiguity set and validation type.
-This implies that changing the method from the linear class to other model classes, such as tree-based ensemble methods, results in the largest improvements in the method performance, compared to building distributional robustness counterparts or changing the validation types.
+In the \texttt{Best Config} design (left), the coefficients of the model class (including NN and LGBM) are statistically significant in all settings.
+Furthermore, in general, the model class effects have the largest positive coefficients when compared to the coefficients of the ambiguity set and validation type.
+This implies that changing the model class of the method, such as switching between linear models, tree-based ensemble methods and neural networks, results in the largest improvements in the method performance, compared to building distributional robustness counterparts or changing the validation types.
 This finding generalizes across different settings (i.e., Settings 1 and 4 here).
-In each setting, the coefficients of the model class are again largest with statistical significance; coefficient for XGB is particularly large.
+In each setting, the coefficients of the model class are again largest with statistical significance.

-The \emph{hyperparameter selection} mechanism also has relatively large effects on robustness against real-world distribution shifts.
+The \emph{hyperparameter selection} mechanism also has relatively large effects on robustness against \twy{spatiotemporal} distribution shifts we construct in a semi-synthetic manner.
 In the \texttt{Best Config} design (left), the coefficient of the average-case accuracy is positive and usually larger than the coefficients of ambiguity set across different settings.
-This implies that selecting the best configuration using the average-case accuracy improve robustness more than using DRO.
+This implies that selecting the best configuration using the average-case accuracy improves robustness more than using DRO.

 In terms of the key components of DRO, \emph{the effects of ambiguity sets} are inconsistent and relatively small across different settings.
 This can be seen from the small and relatively unstable coefficients on the radius of the ambiguity set (\Cref{tab:linear-analysis} left).
-For example, while the impact of the radius of the ambiguity set is significantly positive in the \texttt{ACS Income} setting, it is not as impactful compared to the model class.
+For example, while the impact of the radius of the ambiguity set is significantly positive in the \texttt{ACS Income} setting, its effect is minor compared to the choice of the model class.
 Furthermore, none of the distance types used in the ambiguity set is significantly positive across all the settings.
 This further validates that DRO does not have as much effect as the model class, making it less useful for ensuring the method generalizes well to other target domains.